cvat-ai/cvat/cvat-data/src/js/3rdparty/README.md

 We need to run this package in node environent (for example for debug, or for running unit tests).
 But there aren't any ways to do that (even with syntetic environment, provided for example by the package ``browser-env``).
 For example there are issues with canvas using (webpack doesn't work with binary canvas package for node-js) and others.
 So, we have solved to write patch file for this library.
 It modifies source code a little to support our scenario of using.

-### How work with a patch file:
+### How work with a patch file
 ```bash
     # from cvat-data/src/js
     cp -r 3rdparty 3rdparty_edited